docinfosci/canvasxpress-python/README.md

 )
 ```

-Some application frameworks, such as _Shiny for Python_ and _Plotly Dash_ expect an object to be rendered to the
+Some application frameworks, such as _Shiny for Python_ and _Plotly Dash_, expect an object to be rendered to the
 framework as part of the reactive flow.
-In these contexts, the `graph()` functions creates an appropriate object
+In these contexts, the `graph()` function creates an appropriate object
 and returns it.
 That value can be assigned to a variable to be returned at a later point in the code, or be
 immediately returned.
 See the Shiny for Python and Dash examples for specific usage.